chenthillinuxms/xsos/README.md

 5 To fetch all possible error related to the messages

 Case 6:-
+6 To search your own choice of one or more strings

+case 7:-
-6 Exit option selected to come out of this script
+7 Exit option selected to come out of this script

 Future Plan :